KevinPriv/keventbus/README.md

 # KEventBus
-JVM Eventbus focused on concurrency and performance.
+JVM Eventbus focused on thread-safety and performance.

 ## Registering
 **Kotlin**